|Academic Departments||Academic Resources||Services||Other|

 The EU e-mail system serves as the principal means of communication between faculty, staff, administration, and students for assignments, registration materials, announcements, etc. Students are responsible to check their EU e-mail accounts daily and are accountable for any and all official communication of administrative policies, faculty instructions, and campus information sent via the system.
 Mass e-mail distributions should be used only for vital information.

 Evangel provides excellent food service for students and employees in the Crusader Hall dining area in the Cantrell Student Union through Aladdin Food Service, a professional food service provider which serves many universities nationally.
 Aladdin serves a variety of entrees, sandwiches, soups, fresh fruits, breads, beverages, and desserts.
 Each residence hall student is required to purchase one of the available meal plans (10, 15, or 20 meals per week).
-Commuter students and those who are meal-plan exempt may pay cash or purchase block meal plans in increments of 75 or 45.
+Commuter students and those who are meal-plan exempt may pay cash or purchase block meal plans.

 The Mabee Student Fitness Center facilities support intramural sports programs, as well as general student recreation and fitness.
 Two basketball/volleyball courts, two racquetball courts, an indoor jogging track, an aerobics exercise room, and an extensive collection of top-of-the line exercise and weightlifting equipment, and a disc golf course are available for student use.